 Energy efficiency is a critical issue in 5G.
 The potential to deploy systems in areas without a reliable energy source requires new methods of managing energy consumption not only in the UEs but throughout all components of the 5G system.

-Small form factor UEs also typically have a small battery and this not only puts constrains on general power optimization but also on how the energy is consumed.
-With smaller batteries it is more important to understand and follow the limitations for the both the maximum peak and continuous current drain.
+Small form factor UEs also typically have a small battery (or may need to function using only a small energy harvesting mechanism) and this not only puts constrains on general power optimization but also on how the energy is consumed.
+With smaller power sources it is more important to understand and follow the limitations for both the maximum peak and continuous current drain.

 6.15.2 Requirements